anbox-cloud/discourse-docs/tut/getting-started-dashboard.rst

 The web dashboard provides an easy-to use interface to Anbox Cloud.
 However, it currently supports a limited set of functionality, which means that it might not be sufficient for all use cases.
-If you want to learn how to manage Anbox Cloud from the command line, see the :ref:`Getting started with Anbox Cloud (CLI) <tutorial_getting-started>` tutorial.
+If you want to learn how to manage Anbox Cloud from the command line, see the :ref:`Getting started with Anbox Cloud (CLI) <tut_getting-started>` tutorial.

 .. important::